-January 15, Friday1530Hawaii Nature CenterMakiki Heights DriveMandatory Runner check In - Runners are to pick up race number and runner bag.
+Runner check in (mandatory) - A medical ID band will be placed above either wrist.
 A scale will be made available for competitors who wish to track their weight during the event.
 Race officials will not be responsible for weighing participants.
 Do not bring your drop bags to the pre race brief; they will be collected on Saturday morning.
 Parking in the lower lot is limited-please arrive on time.

-January 15, Friday 1600 Hawaii Nature Center Makiki Heights Drive
+January 12, Friday 1600 Hawaii Nature Center Makiki Heights Drive

 Introduction of DLNR personnel.

 Mandatory trail briefing.

 Medical concerns.

 Search & Rescue Concerns.

 Drop status.

-Bring a chair if available for the trai l brief.
-R Cunners will be released by 1700.
+Bring a chair if available for the trail brief.
+Runners will be released by 1700.
 The run will not sponsor a pre race meal.

-January 16, Saturday 0515 Hawaii Nature Center Makiki Heights Drive
+January 13, Saturday 0515 Hawaii Nature Center Makiki Heights Drive

 - 1. Runner check in (mandatory)-If you don't check in you will not be an official runner. - 2.
 Drop bag collection: You may have drop bags at each of the three aid stations.
 Please label them as Nuuanu, Paradise Park, or Start/Finish.
 Be sure and put your name and bib number on the bag.
+Please don't place soft perishable items in the drop bags.
 You will be visiting all these station 5 times, so pack accordingly.
 You are responsible for gathering your own drop bags following the event.
 Race management is not responsible to return these items to you.
-Any items left after the race will be donated to charity or thrown away.

-January 16, Saturday 0600 Hawaii Nature Center Makiki Heights Drive Start of race!
-January 17, Sunday 1800 Hawaii Nature Center Makiki Heights Drive End of race!
-January 18, Monday 1730 No host dinner.
+January 13, Saturday 0600 Hawaii Nature Center Makiki Heights Drive Start of race!
+January 14, Sunday 1800 Hawaii Nature Center Makiki Heights Drive End of race!
+January 15, Monday 1730 No host dinner.
 Site TBD.